Eshpolatov-Sardor/Eshpolatov-Sardor/README.md

 ## 🙋🏻‍♂️ **About Me**

-A Creative Full Stack web developer and frontend specialist, I am dedicated to crafting engaging websites and applications.
+A Creative Frontend web developer and frontend specialist, I am dedicated to crafting engaging websites and applications.
 With a focus on user-centric design, creative development, and effective collaboration, I can also enhance brand presence through my frontend expertise.
 I've built over 50 WEB-APPs to date.
 Most importantly, I am a reliable frontend professional you can trust for all your frontend needs.

 <details>
     <summary>See more</summary>